 28. Lou Adler

 Lou is another friendly face that we have seen floating around the HR online communities.
 He is an accomplished author and recruitment expert, pushing out quality content since we can remember.
-Just check out the graphic below to get a small taste of what you can expect from following Lou Adler into 2021.
+Just check out the graphic below to get a small taste of what you can expect from following Lou Adler.
 He just won’t stop being relevant and pushing recruitment knowledge boundaries!

 29. David Green